dannyjknights/hcp-boundary-blog-repo/README.md

 5. Deploy a server instance in a private subnet.
 6. Configure Boundary to allow access to resources in the private network.

 Your HCP Boundary Cluster needs to be created prior to executing the Terraform code.
+For people new to HCP, a trial can be utilised, which will give $50 credit to try, which is ample to test this solution.

 With this setup, users can securely access resources in the private network without needing to connect directly to the network, or expose resources publicly to the Internet